MarkAGross/PersonalFinanceTools/README.md

 # PersonalFinanceTools
-Services, tools, and scripts to keep track of personal finances
+Services, tools, and scripts to keep track of personal finances.